ErikDono/EmployeeTracker/README.md

 # EmployeeTracker
-an sql based employee tracker to keep tabs on roles and assignments.
+an sql based CMS that helps to keep tabs on roles and assignments.